 Paddlewheel flow meters can control inexpensive metering pumps.

-Chemical metering pumps are used to inject chemicals such as chlorine and acids into water systems.
-The chemical must be injected into the system at the proper rate to achieve the correct water/chemical proportions.
+Chemical metering pumps are used to inject chemicals such as chlorine and acids into water systems, and the chemical must be injected into the system at the proper rate to achieve the correct water/chemical proportions.
 In a system that has varying water flow rates, solenoid-driven metering pumps are often used.
 These pumps can be “pulsed” by an external controller or PLC resulting in intermittent small injections of chemical per volume of water flow.

 In some applications, uneven chemical injection results in portions of the flow stream that have not been treated with chemical, especially at very low injection rates.
 If a finer dispersion of chemical is required, variable speed peristaltic (squeeze tube) metering pumps can be used.
 The new generations of high-pressure peristaltic metering pumps are equipped with variable speed motors resulting in the continuous injection of chemical instead of interrupted “pulsed” chemical injection.
-These pumps have the ability to pump air (eliminating vapor lock and lost prime issues typical of diaphragm pumps in chlorine applications), they can prime against maximum back pressure and they output the same amount of chemical regardless of changes in system pressure.
+These pumps have the ability to pump air eliminating vapor lock and lost prime issues, and they can prime against maximum back pressure.
+The output remains the same regardless of changes in system pressure.
 The peristaltic pump’s speed can be controlled directly by a paddlewheel sensor’s high-speed frequency signal.
 The pump speed is programmed to react to changes in the frequency output by the flow sensor resulting in highly accurate proportional feed even at very low injection rates.

 FLOW VERIFICATION

-Paddlewheel flow meters can verify chemical injection has occurred.
+Paddlewheel flow meters can verify that chemical injection has occurred.

 FLOW RATE AND RANGE ALARMS

-Paddlewheel flow meters can monitor system flow rate.
+Paddlewheel flow meters can monitor a system’s flow rate.

 INSTALLATION REQUIREMENTS